shackijj/entrance-task-1/README.md

     Sequlize will iterate through each key and call .set for each key-value pair So, I'd be good to check sourcecode about what happens when we pass nullable values http://docs.sequelizejs.com/class/lib/model.js~Model.html#instance-method-set

+- There aren't any safety checks in resolvers.
+They should be added